Tottenham

 There are great places to visit near Tottenham including some great cities, castles, museums, rivers and streams, shopping centres, towns, historic monuments and airports.

-Don't miss The Tower of London, National Maritime Museum Greenwich, and Cutty Sark's museums if visiting the area around Tottenham.
+The Tower of London, National Maritime Museum Greenwich, and Cutty Sark are great places to visit near Tottenham if you like museums.

-Shopping Centres to visit near Tottenham include Westfield London, Westfield Stratford City, Brent Cross Shopping Centre, and Whitgift Centre.
+There are a several good shopping centres in the Tottenham area like Westfield London, Westfield Stratford City, Brent Cross Shopping Centre, and Whitgift Centre.

 Hendon, Greenwich, and Croydon are great places to visit near Tottenham if you like towns.